tdilauro/Simplified-wiki/Library-Registry.md

 - Color - one of a fixed set of values to be used as the text color in the app when the library is selected
 - Circulation Manager URL
 - Enabled/disabled flag - disabled libraries will be temporarily hidden from the registry’s OPDS feeds
 - Coverage area - Either a single lat/long representing the approximate center of the library's coverage area, or a polygon representing the entire coverage area.
 This lets the registry guide patrons to libraries near their current location.
+- Alternate coverage criteria - Most registry entries represent public libraries who serve everyone in a small geographic area.
+On its own, "coverage area" handles these collections.
+But some collections are different.
+Instant Classics and the Internet Archive's Open Library serve everyone with Internet access.
+Open Ebooks and NLS BARD cover the entire United States, but serve only subsets of the US population.
+It is not practical to specify in machine-readable form the requirements for every library of this type, but at the very least we need a human-readable description of who qualifies for access, and we should be able to create some basic groupings: "universal", "educational", "accessibility", etc.

 ## Adding a library to the registry
 For the initial version of the registry, someone from the simplified team will add libraries to the database manually.